-The CGCC also recommends to the Board, for approval, the opening equity adjustment and Executive Factor to be used in the Incentive Formula for the current fiscal year.
+The CGCC also recommends the Executive Factor to be used in the Incentive Formula for the current fiscal year to the Board for approval.

 Other Senior Executives

 The CEO presents recommendations to the CGCC for annual cash incentives to be paid to Melcor's other senior executives.
 In assessing the proposed amounts, the CGCC evaluates overall financial results and the performance of each senior executive in their respective roles.
 The CGCC also compares the proposed incentive to amounts paid to each senior executive in the previous year.
 In carrying out these functions, the CGCC takes into account both company and individual performance.